CN-Web-Dev/CNWebDev-Project/Readme.md

 The starter code consist of HTML, CSS and Javascript.

-If you don't know how to submit a pull request, simply search it on Youtube and you'll find a lot of tutorials showing how to do it.
+If you don't know how to submit a pull request, Just check the important section of this readme.
+You will find all the resources.
 Be sure to look at videos on how to work on Github issues.

 ## :bulb: Contact